RawleySM/agentic-context-engine/docs/ACEskills_plan.md

 - Call `AgentsClient.get_server_info()` once per session to enumerate server-provided slash commands and present them as ACE "task stubs."
 Each stub records command metadata so curators can trace which interventions were available.
 - Use `AgentOptions.agents` with documented `AgentDefinition` to preload role-specific subagents (e.g., "Skills Curator," "Trajectory Auditor").
 Hook into `SubagentStop` events through the existing hook API (`HookEvent`/`HookMatcher`) to log subagent contributions and terminate sessions cleanly when the diagram's "SKILL Gallery" loop completes.
 - Enable session forking via `AgentOptions.fork_session` for experiments that branch the trajectory when the skills loop diverges.
+- **Custom slash commands**: capture bespoke ACE slash commands (e.g., `/ace/inspect-diff`, `/ace/apply-delta`) in a `SlashCommandConfig` sub-model within `SkillsLoopConfig`.
+Each entry includes `name`, `description`, `args_schema`, `permission_mode`, and `default_visibility` so `AgentOptions.allowed_slash_commands` can be derived deterministically.
+Feed these into `AgentOptions.custom_commands` before session start to register with codex exec, and mirror the returned server metadata into the trajectory log with a `command_source=custom` tag.
+Provide CLI flags (`--slash-command-config path/to/config.json`) that hydrate the config and refuse to start a session when schemas are invalid or the command set conflicts with server-provided defaults.
+This ensures codex exec exposes the ACE-specific controls while keeping curated audit trails of which custom commands were enabled per run.

 ### 4. Hooks, Permissions, and Observability
 - Register `HookEvent.UserPromptSubmit` and `HookEvent.SubagentStop` callbacks so that ACE can: